BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 Add Null to your party, then evolve it by friendship into **Silvally**.
 Head back to River's End and talk to Matthew at his house.
 He'll give us the *Poison Memory!* We'll be finding the rest as we continue in the game.

 If you answered Eizen's questions "correctly" earlier, enter the building to the north in River's End.
-You'll get **Aevian Munna** and *Nightmare Fuel*!
+You'll get **Munna (Aevian)** and *Nightmare Fuel*!

 [New Game+ Contents](#chapter-6-ng)

-## Akuwa Area Surfing & Sidequests
+### Akuwa Area Surfing & Sidequests

 Back in Goldenleaf, head through the Wispy Ruins to Route 4.